 We've found the best skateparks in Hong Kong for you to get your grind on, no matter if you're a beginner or a pro.
 Get gnarly!

 While you might’ve tried your hand at water sports in Hong Kong, sweated it out at outdoor fitness classes in Hong Kong or attempted some fun workouts across the city, have you got yourself on a pair of wheels yet?
-Now that skateboarding is mainstream (bring on Tokyo Olympics, 2020!), Hong Kong has jumped on the bandwagon and built numerous skateparks.
+Now that skateboarding is mainstream, Hong Kong has jumped on the bandwagon and built numerous skateparks.
 Although it might seem like this city is starved for space, Hong Kong is actually home to more than 10 great skateparks, some of international grade.
-So, whether you want to push a piece of wood, catch air in plastic boots or pedal like a clown, come take a roll through this list of our favourite skateparks in Hong Kong.
+So, whether you want to push a piece of wood, catch air in plastic boots or pedal like a clown, come take a roll through this list of the best skateparks in Hong Kong.

 This is easily the crème de la crème of the city’s skateparks.
 It was overseen by Convic, who’ve built over 700 of the best skate facilities in the world.
 There is plenty of variety here – a whole assortment of smoothly curved ramps, ledges and rails.
 There are also drinking fountains, changing facilities with showers, plus floodlights and a first aid room.
 It sits in a landscaped park with plenty of verdant grass to rest on after the session too.
 Definitely one of the top skateparks in Hong Kong.